ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

    To control access to your virtual machine, you may need to update the VLAN NIC's security group (or access control lists).
    {: tip}

-2. If you provisioned the VM's VLAN interface with the default VPC security group, use following commands:
+2. If you provisioned the VM's VLAN interface with the default {{site.data.keyword.vpc_short}} security group, use following commands:

    ```sh
    VMWARE_VM_FIP_SG=$(ic is vpc $VMWARE_VPC --output json | jq -r .default_security_group.id)